raystack/raccoon/clients/python/README.md

 - Install all dependencies using `poetry install --no-root` (no-root tells that the package is not at the root of the directory)
 - For setting up in IDE, make sure to setup the interpreter to use the virtual environment that was created when you activated poetry env.

+Note:
-Note: During development, make sure to open just the python directory, otherwise the IDE misconfigures the imports.
+- During development, make sure to open just the python directory, otherwise the IDE misconfigures the imports.
+- The protos package contain generated code and should not be edited manually.